agusgarro/ohm-delivery/readme.md

 # OHM DELIVERY

+server:
+I did all the logic in index.js and utils due to time constrain.
+I would have like to do it with routes in order for it to be more concise. use GET request to find ohm and put to update ohm status.
+Imported json file to my local mongo.
+Was a little bit complicated to understand the logic of the project without proper models and routes, but I did what I could with my knowledge and time restrictions.

+web:
+I would have liked to use components, but as I work with react and was my first time working with angular I decided to keep it simple and do it in main.js and rendering in html.
+What I could do is connect the web with the server via http request, retrieve all the data from the server, including history of the client and status of the delivery.

 ohm-delivery is a minimalistic project that you have to improve and build.

 The final customer receive the following trackingId `1e62adfe` by email and a link to the tracking page.